gradle/gradle/design-docs/build-initialisation.md

 From the command-line:

 1. User downloads and installs a Gradle distribution.
-2. User runs `gradle setupBuild --type java-library` from an empty directory.
+2. User runs `gradle init --type java-library` from an empty directory.
 3. User edits generated build scripts and source, as appropriate.

 ## Test coverage

-* Running `gradle setupBuild --type java-library` in an empty directory generates the build files.
+* Running `gradle init --type java-library` in an empty directory generates the build files.
 Running `gradle build` for this project assembles a jar and runs the sample test.
-* The POM is ignored when `gradle setupBuild --type java-library` is used.
+* The POM is ignored when `gradle init --type java-library` is used.
 * Decent error message when an unknown type is given.
 * Update existing test coverage to verify that every generated `settings.gradle` sets the root project name.